andreferibeiro/half-marathon-EDA/README.md

 ![](images/Impor_2.png)

 ## Data Cleaning
 Data cleaning, also called data cleansing or scrubbing, deals with detecting and removing errors and inconsistencies from data in order to improve the quality of data.
-Data quality problems are present in single data collections, such as files and databases, e.g., due to misspellings during data entry, missing information or other invalid data[4].
+Data quality problems are present in single data collections, such as files and databases, e.g., due to misspellings during data entry, missing information or other invalid data [4].

-### Date data transformation
+### Cleaning Date data
 ![](images/Limpeza_1.png)
 ![](images/Limpeza_2.png)